 The SolarBrush UAV is patent pending technology

-We have access to several power plants, including a 25 MW site in Chile’s Atacama Desert, so our devices have been tested extensively in real world environments.
-Aerial Power has filed extensive patents on this technology, positioning us as the global pioneer in this new commercial application of UAV’s.
+We have access to several power plants where we currently test this technology extensively, including a 25 MW site in Chile’s Atacama Desert.
+We have a broad set of patents on this technology, positioning us as the global pioneer in this new commercial application of UAV’s.
 The SolarBrush is a UAV designed to clean solar panels in arid areas and has unique advantages over alternative methods of cleaning and maintenance.

 The only part of SolarBrush that touches the solar panel surfaces is the specially designed cleaning tail.
 This contrasts with the mechanized options of our competitors, who run the risk of damaging surfaces by having to apply forces from wheels and suction cups.
 Similarly, manual cleaning is prone to human error, leading to damage through carelessness, fatigue, or using water at the wrong temperature – which can cause micro cracks in the panel surface